Tudat/tudat/_sources/installation/setupNewApps.rst.txt

 Note this same **A**, **B**, **C** notation is used further on in the guide as well.
 You can skip sections not applicable to your use case.

 **Step 1: Setting up a repository for your app**
     **(A + B)** Go to https://github.com/new and create a new repository for your application.
-It is recommended to set the scope to private.
-If the private option is unavailable to you go back and follow the guide on creating a GitHub account.
+It is recommended (and for AE4867 **required**) to set the scope to private.
+If the private option is unavailable to you, go back and follow the guide on creating a GitHub account.
 Note that it is not easy to change the name of your repository, so choose wisely!

     **(B)** Fork a repository and make it private.
 Scroll down to the bottom and choose ``Import code``.
 Fill in the the url of the repository (in this case https://github.com/tudat/tudatAssignments.git).
 Click ``Begin import``.